alfredwesterveld/freakinping/README.md

 #TODOS

-Like I mentoined before this software is still in alpha(pre).
+Like I mentioned before this software is still in alpha(pre).
 For now I would strongely encourage against using it against domains on the internet(you don't control) because there isn't any throttling yet.
 Below I like to keep track of a list of todos:

 - Documentation is not up to the snuff.
 - Should have tests.